Sana-Munir-Alam/Ransomware_Simulator/README.md

 ## Future Improvements
 - Add support for **more encryption algorithms**.
-- Have to work on that Money Simulation
+- Have to work on that Money Simulation [Nearly Done]
+- Have to prevent keylogs file being encrypted.